ChuaPingChan/SpaXI/Final_Submission/Tests11/README.txt

 3) Run AutoTester with ths command:
 	AutoTester [Source File] [Query File] [Output File]

-If onstart up and a message occurs, it is probably because I had lost my voice (ate too much snacks), then:
+If a message occurs upon launching, it is probably because I have lost my voice (ate too many snacks), then:
 - Run SpaXI_Voiceless.bat instead.

 I apologise for any inconvenience caused.